Sign In / Sign Out

 - Map and Locations

-The program began in 1988 and is funded by the Child Welfare Field Education and Student Support Program, a Title IV-E grant.
+The program began in 1988 and is funded by the Child Welfare Field Education and Student Support Program, a Title IV-E grant of the Social Security Act.
 It is a collaborative effort of the Arizona State University School of Social Work and the Arizona Department of Child Safety.
-The program provides financial support, specialized curriculum, and best practice field experience to MSW students.
-The program is directed by Dr. Lynn Holley.
+The program provides financial support, a specialized curriculum, and a public child welfare field placement to MSW students.
+The Principal Investigators on the grant are Dr. James Herbert Williams, Dr. Lynn Holley, and Miguel Vieyra.

 Working for the Department of Child Safety

-We advise all applicants to the MSW Stipend Program to explore whether a career in child welfare would be a good fit for them.
+We advise all applicants to the MSW Child Welfare Education Program to explore whether a career in child welfare would be a good fit for them.
 Listed below are several ways you can gain more information about the work of public Child Welfare specifically at the Department of Child Safety.

-Upon graduation, MSW Stipend students will be placed for employment at DCS where the need is greatest.
+Upon graduation, MSW CWEP students will be placed for employment at DCS where the need is greatest.
 This means that neither the job function nor job location can be known in advance.
-At the time students enter the MSW Stipend Program, they will sign a contract with DCS.
+At the time students enter the MSW CWEP, they will sign a contract with DCS.
 The contract states that the student can be placed for employment at any DCS office in the state of AZ.
-The contract also states that the student will be hired into a DCS Specialist position.
+The contract also states that the student will be hired into a DCS Specialist (case carrying) position.

-The Child Welfare Stipend Program provides financial assistance to students dedicated to Child Welfare who are pursuing a Master's degree in Social Work.
-Stipend recipients must follow the Child Welfare Curriculum while in the Master's program and must work for the Arizona Department of Child Safety (DCS) upon graduation from the program.
+The Child Welfare Education Program provides financial assistance to students dedicated to Child Welfare who are pursuing a Master's degree in Social Work.
+CWEP recipients must follow the Child Welfare Curriculum while in the Master's program and must work for the Arizona Department of Child Safety (DCS) upon graduation from the program.
 This program is only available to students admitted to the campus-based programs.

-* Students currently employed by DCS are not eligible for this program.
+* Students currently employed by DCS are not eligible for this program while working at DCS.
 Current DCS employees are encouraged to apply to the part-time MSW program (See Below).

 DCS Work Requirements